stefanthurnherr/family-dashboard/README.md

 Software package to build a digital picture frame based on the signal messenger.
 The original idea was to build a dashboard to incorporate other data (weather, calendar, etc), but so far only the picture frame functionality is implemented.

-How To Set Up an RPi in Chromium kiosk mode
+How To install OS and required packages
 ======
 * A Raspberry Pi with an sd card, a display, internet connection and power supply
 * Raspberry Pi OS (Desktop, bookworm) installed on the sd card